With months left until the stamp duty holiday ends, our guide explains how you could benefit from the tax cut.

 Right now, there is no stamp duty on transactions below £125,000 (or £300,000 for first-time buyers).
 I am increasing the threshold to £500,000. #PlanForJobs pic.twitter.com/DN3UnOJd1u

-Donnell said: "The government would hope that the savings feeds into additional spending in the real economy with more cash spent on home improvements and white goods rather than enabling buyers to spend that bit more on their next home."
+Richard Donnell, director of research and insight at Zoopla, said in July: "The government would hope that the savings feeds into additional spending in the real economy with more cash spent on home improvements and white goods rather than enabling buyers to spend that bit more on their next home."

-Who will benefit from the stamp duty holiday?
+Who benefits from the stamp duty holiday?

 Have there been stamp duty holidays in the past, and have they worked?